hajjiinnn/startup/README.md

 ## Elements and tags

-Each of these elements may contain other elements that provide the structure of our web page.
-The `html` element represents the top level page structure.
-The `head` element contains metadata about the page and the page title.
-The `body` element represents the content structure.
-The `main` element represents the main content structure, as opposed to things like headers, footers, asides, and navigation content.
-These additional elements result in the following HTML page.
+`html` represents the top level page structure
+`head` contains metadata about the page and the page title
+`body` represents the content structure
+`main` element represents the main content structure, as opposed to things like headers, footers, asides, and navigation content.

 ```html
 <html>